 What does a virtual assistant do?

-Like an in-person assistant, most virtual assistants can help you take care of repetitive, time-consuming workday tasks like answering emails, organizing your files, booking appointments, and making travel arrangements.
+Like an in-person assistant, most virtual assistants can help you take care of repetitive, time-consuming workday tasks like email management, organizing your files, booking appointments, and making travel arrangements.
+Outsourcing these tasks frees up your time for growing your business.

 Most have some amount of administrative experience.
-Some have deep experience in a particular field or industry, and can help you with more specialized tasks like transcribing audio, writing letters, researching and preparing reports, and even producing content and managing your social media.
+Some have deep experience in a particular field or industry, and can help you with more specialized tasks like transcribing audio, writing letters, researching and preparing reports, and even content management and your social media management.

 If there’s a task you do over and over again at work that you don’t want to do anymore, there’s probably a virtual assistant service that can help you outsource it.